 2.2.2 User Interface design

 As explained previously, some skills development was undertaken by studying Gray’s CSS Tutorial – Full Course for Beginners (2022) and McFedries’ Web Design Playground HTML and CSS the Interactive Way (2019).
 The goal was to gain enough knowledge to produce a simple, but effective layout that would maximise screen space to ensure that information is legible to the user, while taking into consideration accessibility issues (discussed in section 3.3).
-Previously three types of designs were considered, a design similar to google maps, a design with menus that slide in from the sides and a very simplified design and the conclusion was that a balance would have to be struck between investing time on learning how to produce these designs and spending time on other critical aspects of the project.
+Previously three types of designs were considered, a design similar to Google maps, a design with menus that slide in from the sides and a very simplified design and the conclusion was that a balance would have to be struck between investing time on learning how to produce these designs and spending time on other critical aspects of the project.

 The first task was to create a simple menu bar and decided to start by using an unordered list to do this.
 Initially a horizontal bar was considered, but on reflection this may have taken up unnecessarily screen real estate, so instead, it was adapted into a drop down ‘hamburger’ menu as Gray and McFedries both illustrate.
 This was achieved by utilizing the transition property and a hidden checkbox to activate the menu, with figures 6 and 7 showing it with the menu closed and open.